-From 28 January 2020, if you don’t have enough practice hours to readmit to the register you can take a test of competence.
+Our return to practice standards set out the options if you don’t have enough practice hours to readmit to the register.

 - a multiple-choice computer based theoretical test known as the CBT